lhanson/wingate-power-analyzer/README.md

 should be analyzed.
 The program will then look at number-suffixed variations of that prefix (e.g., "Datasheet 1", "Datasheet 2", etc.).

+The program will look for a cell containing the string "watts" to fid the start of the power column, and a cell called "seconds" for the timestamp.

+It also currently assumes that the data contains 10 samples per second.

 Implementation
 --------------
 It's written in Clojure, using the hilarious and derogatorily-named